wonderfulzzd/Pi_Cluster_for_TopADD/README.md

 #### 4.5 Update the OS
 Before update the OS, it may need to reboot.
-Otherwise, error of
+Otherwise, error may appear. <br>
+> sudo reboot <br>
 > sudo apt-get update <br>

+If you encounter an error: Could not get lock /var/lib/apt/lock, you can just solve the problem by deleting the lock file: <br>
+> sudo rm /var/lib/apt/lock <br>

 #### 4.6 Enable SSH
 For Ubuntu 20.04, the SSH seems to be enabled by default.